error418/codeperlen/README.md

 ## Going the extra mile.. the wrong way

-Violating the DRY-approach and repeating this method in many other classes wasn't a good idea as well.
+Placing duplicates of this method in many other classes wasn't a good idea as well.

 ```java
 private String buildStringParamValueFromRequest() {